Forward and Reverse Proxy in System Design

 What is Forward Proxy?

-A forward proxy often referred to as a proxy or proxy server, is a server that sits in front of a group of client machines.
-When a client issues a request to communicate with a server, instead of going directly to the server, the request goes to the forward proxy, which then forwards the request to the server.
+A forward proxy (also known as a proxy or proxy server) is a server that sits in front of a group of clients.
+When a client sends a request to a server, instead of going directly to the server, the request is routed to the forward proxy, which then forwards the request to the server.

-In other words, when clients send requests to websites on the Internet, the forward proxy intercepts these requests and communicates with the servers on behalf of the clients, acting as an intermediary.
-This allows us to perform certain actions before or after the request gets through to the original destination.
+In other words, when clients send requests to websites on the Internet, the forward proxy intercepts these requests and communicates with the servers on behalf of the clients (acting as an intermediary).
+This can help us to perform certain actions before the request reaches the original destination.

 Why do we use a forward proxy?

-There are several reasons to use a forward proxy when designing a system:
+There are several reasons to use a forward proxy.

-• Forward proxy can filter network traffic based on predefined rules.
+• To filter network traffic based on predefined rules.
 For example, an organization can use a proxy server to block access to specific websites or restrict access to certain types of content.
-Proxy servers can also enforce security policies and protect against malware and other malicious activities.
+We can also use it to enforce security policies and protect against malicious activities.

-• Forward proxy can provide anonymity for clients by hiding their IP addresses.
+• To provide anonymity for clients by hiding their IP addresses.
 This can be useful for accessing content that is restricted in certain regions or for protecting clients' privacy and security.

-• Forward proxy can optimize network traffic by compressing data, removing unnecessary headers, and reducing the size of transferred data.
+• To optimize network traffic by compressing data, removing unnecessary headers, and reducing the size of transferred data.
 This reduces bandwidth usage and improves network performance.

 What is Reverse Proxy?

-• When clients send requests to the origin server of a website, the requests are intercepted by the reverse proxy server.
-The reverse proxy server will then send requests to and receive responses from the origin server.
-In other words, the client thinks it is directly interacting with the server, and the request actually goes to the reverse proxy without the client knowing about it (or does not know that some other server actually processed its request).
+When clients send requests to the server, the requests are intercepted by the reverse proxy.
+The reverse proxy will then send requests to and receive responses from the server.
+In other words, the client thinks it is directly interacting with the server, and the request goes to the reverse proxy without the client knowing about it (or does not know that some other server processed its request).

 Let's take an example: Suppose we type "https://www.enjoyalgorithm.com" in our browser.
 Our browser makes a DNS query to get the IP address of enjoyalgorithm.com.
 If enjoyalgorithm.com uses a reverse proxy and configures it correctly, the DNS query will return the reverse proxy's IP address.